Process capability analysis

 add.stats = qcc.options("add.stats"),

-breaks = nclass.scott,
+breaks = nclass.hist,

 fill = adjustcolor(qcc.options("zones")$fill, alpha.f = 0.5),